MPC no longer performs toll-work for high-pressure gas atomization (HPGA).

 The Following information details the HPGA capabilities at the Ames Laboratory:

-High-pressure gas atomization (HPGA) capabilities make possible higher-quality metal powder materials and alloys than can be produced using current commercial atomization systems.
+High-pressure gas atomization (HPGA) capabilities make possible higher-quality metal powder materials and alloys than can be produced using current commerical atomization systems.
 The fine, clean, spherical shapes of the powders created with the HPGA technique allow greater compaction, maximizing the number of powder particles that can be packed into a limited space and enhancing the consolidation processes and the final properties of the product.

 The following video is a slow motion capture of an atomization event.